phys-cgarnier/Linac-Simulation-Server/README.md

 ## Additional Notes

-Ensure that all dependencies are installed properly and that the `epics-env.sh` script is sourced before trying to access PVs exported by the server.
+Ensure that all dependencies are installed properly and that the `setup-epics-conda.sh` script is sourced before trying to access PVs exported by the server.
 Otherwise, you may unexpectedly access PVs exported by real IOCs on the DEV or PROD networks (depending on your gateway settings).

 For any issues, verify that the required environment is activated and that caget and caput can communicate with the hosted PVs.